 Child life specialists work closely with families

-Family members work closely with Child Life Services to prepare their child for what to expect during their time at Tufts Children's Hospital.
+Family members work closely with Child Life Services to prepare their child for what to expect during their time at Tufts Medical Center.
 This also helps the entire family get comfortable with the process.

 Since parents know their children best and know how their child is likely to react or cope with the experience, it’s incredibly helpful for them to share their thoughts and concerns with the Child Life Services team.